canorve/EllipSect/paper/paper.md

 # Summary

 Galaxies are the building blocks of the large scale structure of the Universe.
-They are composed of several stellar structures like bulge, bar, disk rings.
+They are composed of stellar structures like bulges, bars, disks or rings.
 The study of those structures is a fundamental step to understanding the formation, history and composition of the galaxies.
-A critical step to understand them is by the means of appropriate model selection of surface brightness.
+A critical step to study them is by the means of appropriate model selection of surface brightness.
 Such step requires a careful analysis of the models that can be used to fit the galaxy properly.

+A popular program to fit such stellar surface brightness model is GALFIT (10000 cites at the moment of writing this paper).
+It can provide a long variety of very well know 2D surface brightness such as Sersic, de Vaucouleurs, etc. It uses the Levenbergh-Marquart algorithm to find the optimal chinu that fits the model to the galaxy.
+In order to check whether galaxy model is a good fit, it provides a cube image which it contains the galaxy image, model image and residual image.
+The visual check of the model and residual image can be tricky since it relies on image contrast.
+If it is a good or bad model can be arbitrary to the user.
+This is not enough to model analysis.

+GALFIT's users have been using IRAF's Ellipse tool to create surface brightness models to compare galaxy and model and check if the model was a good fit.
+Nowadays IRAF is no longer maintained and actually supported by the astronomy community.
+Moreover, data translation between GALFIT output to ellipse can take time if the astronomer needs to fit several model and careful model selection can take longer.

+``EllipSect`` is a python tool to analyse GALFIT output in order to select the best model.
+Its output are graphs that include surface brightness profiles of the galaxy and model.
+It also includes Surface brightness profiles of individual model components for a careful analysis of those.
+SB profiles includes the one along the major axis and a multi graph at different angles to analyse with detail inspection of the model.
+In addition, ``ElliSect`` complements the GALFIT photometry adding the total magnitud, luminosity, component to Total luminosity ratio, Akaike information criteriion, among other photometric variables.

+``EllipSect`` was designed to be used by GALFIT's users researchers of the astronomy community.
+GALFIT was designed to provide the user a quick decision over the surface brigthness model and ``EllipSect`` is also designed to follow this.
+It can provide the user to extract the most useful information of the model in order to assist the user to decide to add, remove or change model components. ``EllipSect`` has been used to analyse models of 2MASS and LINERs galaxies.

+[//]: <> (below is the sample paper: )

 The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits